talmidiel/microhack_bot/README.md

 ## 🤝 Contributing
 you can feel free to fork this repo and try to tweak this project, however i wont accept direct contrtibutions to this project as i want to keep it personnal
-## TODO

-- move all the command related fuction to their own class (Message class)
-- add a database in json files format
-- allow a authorized user to add a doc to the list
-- send a random motivation message everyday in the morning

 ## Show your support